chunkyguy/chunkyguy.github.io/_posts/2023-07-01-introducing-vfl.md

 published: true
 ---

 There are a plethora of wrappers around the AutoLayout engine.
 They all seem to provide convenience towards making the layout code look cleaner.
 In all fairness this is due to the fact that the first version of `NSLayoutContraint` API was very verbose.
-But I remember when Apple announced the constraint based layout they were equally excited about providing a what they referred as *'ascii based API'*.
+But I remember when Apple announced the constraint based layout they were equally excited about providing a what they referred to as *'ascii based constraints'*.
 The idea is to create constraints between siblings and parent UI elements in a string based format.
 They even provide a guide to "Visual Format Language" aka **VFL**.

 The grammar of the syntax is very simple: